WithoutHaste/BrowserExt_SerialScene/README.md

 Open the extension's options page to select which bookmarks and bookmark folders you want Serial Scene to manage.

+If you use private browsing, enable the extension in private windows in order to access to options page.

+**How to View Extension Options**
+Tools menu > Options > Extensions & Themes (Puzzle Piece icon) > select an Extension

 ## Versions

 FireFox v1.1.0